From 25 May 18

 - child protection and safeguarding issues

-- where there is a clear risk to yourself, staff and others
+- where there is a health and safety risk or other risk to yourself, staff and others

-We may therefore share your information with third parties from time to time such as:
+We may share your information with third parties from time to time, such as:

 - Partner landlords

-- Legal advisors, the courts and our insurers and auditors
+- Legal advisors, the courts, our insurers and auditors

 - Health professionals